 Whether you’re a sandcastle builder, surfer or sailor, keep your energy levels up by carrying a supply of food and drink.
-If you’re making a day of it mix together sand, sea and sausages with a beach barbeque, or enjoy the taste of coastal Wales at some of our best beach restaurants and street food pop ups such as Café Mor at Freshwater West.
+If you’re making a day of it mix together sand, sea and sausages with a beach barbeque, or enjoy the taste of coastal Wales at some of our best beach restaurants and street food pop ups.

 Sunburn or sunstroke can also ruin your day.
 Pack the sun cream, sun hat and sunglasses and seek shade particularly during the hottest part of the day.
 And please don’t forget to take away your litter.

 A world of wildlife – look, don’t touch

 Our Welsh beaches are among the cleanest beaches in Britain.
 And we’re not just saying that.
 We’ve got the Blue Flags to prove it.
 Our coast is also spectacularly beautiful and rich in wildlife.
 Exploring the seashore is fantastic fun for all the family.
 You can find a new world of wildlife in shallow pools among boulders and sands.

 While most creatures are harmless, weeverfish, jellyfish and sea anemones are common finds that will cause a painful injury, so please remember to look and not touch.
 Ask a lifeguard if you’re not sure.